dfinity/motoko/doc/md/canister-maintenance/upgrades.md

 One key feature of ICP is its ability to persist canister state using WebAssembly memory and globals rather than a traditional database.
 This means that the entire state of a canister is restored before and saved after each message, without explicit user instruction.

-A canister saves and restores data to dedicated **stable memory** that, unlike ordinary canister memory, is retained across an upgrade and allows a canister to transfer data in bulk across upgrades.

 Motoko provides high-level support for preserving state that leverages stable memory.
 This feature, called **stable storage**, is designed to accommodate changes to both the application data and the Motoko compiler used to produce the application code.